joshbav/2k8s/README.md

    dcos cassandra --name=/cassandra update status (show 4th node is being added)

-10. Increase private node count in prod k8s to 2 via GUI
+10. Increase private node count in prod k8s to 2 via GUI Show slide of what it takes to add a node manually.
+Compare us to a cloud operator.

 11. K8s self healing demo https://github.com/ably77/dcos-se/tree/master/Kubernetes/mke#automated-self-healing

 12. Show nodes screen and dashboard
+    Find a node that has components from both K8s clusters (this is a bit hard, TODO, consider an API search script? or grow both clusters so they have to overlap?)

 13. Show Networking -> Services Addresses -> nginx-example.marathon:80, select Connection Latency drop down